 There's no doubt that the last few months have been difficult on many levels.

-Many of us have had to deliver difficult news at work, or we've been on the receiving end of difficult news.
+Many of us have had to deliver bad news at work, or we've been on the receiving end of difficult news.

 In either case, one of the most valuable qualities possessed by leaders is their ability to maintain composure during challenging times.
 It is a key part of executive presence, and there are times when it can make or break your career.